LE DOMAINE

 HO2CCH2CHOHCO2H to C3H6O3: Malo-lactic fermentation!
 Don’t ask!
 But thanks to this formula, the wine loses its roughness and becomes more palatable; about 40% of our wine will undergo this fermentation in barrels , the rest in the vats.

-We use mostly (90%) French oak barrels, the rest being Austro German, typically 40-50% new barrels, 40% barrels used once and 10% used twice.
-The barrels come from a selection of French barrel makers: each year , this selection is reappraised : during the year, we will hold regular in house tastings with our oenologists and our team to monitor the evolution of our wines in the different barrels.
+We use mostly (90%) French oak barrels chosen from a selection of French barrel makers re-assessed every year, the rest being Austro German oak; typically 40-50% new barrels, 40% barrels used once and 10% used twice.
+During the year, we will hold regular in house tastings with our oenologists and our team to monitor the evolution of our wines in the different barrels.

 The wine ages approximately 14 to 16 months in the barrels; we try to make sure that the oak does not overpower the fruit, instead, it should enhance the aromas and help the tannins….